CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/11-default-indexing-policy.md

 1. Select **Query Stats**, observe the value of the **Request Charge** field within the **Query Statistics** section.

+## Summary

+In this lab, you explored the indexing policy in Azure Cosmos DB, which controls how items in a container are indexed.
+By default, every property is indexed, providing efficient queries without requiring manual index management.
+The lab guided you through provisioning a Cosmos DB NoSQL account, seeding it with sample data, and reviewing the default indexing policy.
+You then modified the policy to index only the /price path and observed the effect on query efficiency and request charge.
+This exercise demonstrated the impact of customizing indexing policies on performance and query costs in Cosmos DB.

 ### Review

 In this lab, you have completed: